Code-Institute-Submissions/ms1-face-fodder/README.md

 #### Footer

-In the footer I have placed social media icon with links to the external social platforms, the links all open in a new tab/ window.
+In the footer I have placed social media icons with links to the external social platforms, the links all open in a new tab/ window.
 An email address is also available if a user prefers to contact via email as opposed to the contact form available.

 ![alt text](https://github.com/caseybanks/ms1-face-fodder/blob/75a74d8f6cf0536d203c87d5289acacee23a4839/features/footer.PNG "Face Fodder footer with social icon links")